Surveying Data Collectors: Indepth Buying Guide

 What can data collectors be used for?

-As we mentioned above, one of the reasons that data collectors have become a fundamental tool for surveyors is their sheer versatility.
-Whatever type of survey you’re conducting, whatever the specific requirements of your project, a data collector can help make your workflow more efficient and improve the accuracy of your results.
+One of the reasons that data collectors have become a fundamental tool for surveyors is their sheer versatility.
+Whatever type of survey you’re conducting, whatever the specific requirements of your project, this instrument can help make your workflow more efficient and improve the accuracy of your results.

 Let’s look more closely at some of the key surveying activities that data collectors can improve, as well as the more advanced capabilities they provide.